yairgd/yairgd.github.io/content/post/linux_char_device_irq.md

 menu : "no-main"
 ---
-# Linux chr device to handle with external IRQ

 We have an external FPGA that triggers GPIO.
 To handle the IRQ in userspace, it had to write a Linux chr device to control the IRQ in the kernel space and than signalize the userspace using a standard system call.

 Here is the simple drive: